-- --Will you model spatial choices using parcels or similar small geography (as Sacramento did), or will you use a more traditional zone-based approach? - --Will you explicitly model joint decisions and actions of two or more household members (as pioneered in Columbus), or will you rely on implicit modeling of these interactions - -- and there are other differences among existing model systems that you should consider.
+--Will you model spatial choices using parcels or similar small geography (like Sacramento and Seattle), or will you use a more traditional zone-based approach?

+--Will you explicitly model joint decisions and actions of two or more household members (like Columbus, MTC, Atlanta and Seattle), or will you rely on implicit modeling of these interactions

+--and there are other differences among existing model systems that you should consider.